235u/proposals/SelfUpdateUtility/README.md

 ```
 public class SelfUpdate
 {
-    //the list should come from .config file
+    // the list should come from .config file
     string files2update = "somefile.dll,someotherfile.txt";

     public void UploadLatestFiles()
     {
+        /*
-        //this should ZIP the latest .exe and .config plus files in files2update and upload it to S3 bucket
+         * this should ZIP the latest .exe and .config plus files in files2update and
+         * upload it to S3 bucket
-        //also upload a small file called "lastmodified.txt" with a current timestamp
+         * also upload a small file called "lastmodified.txt" with a current timestamp
+         */
     }

     public void SelfUpdate()